 There is no “best” coffee maker for the home.
 Everyone’s tastes and preferences are different.
 Rather than searching for the overall best coffee maker, you should look for the machine that does everything you want it to and brews coffee the way you like.

-Theis an amazing all-around machine that can brew a mean cup of coffee without demanding a lot of real estate on your kitchen counter.
+The Bonavita Connoisseur is an amazing all-around machine that can brew a mean cup of coffee without demanding a lot of real estate on your kitchen counter.
 This machine looks like it could be part of a coffee shop’s lineup and brews by using the pre-infusion, method soaking the grounds before it starts brewing.
 Combine that with an eight-cup carafe, and you have a midrange coffee maker that has a little something for everyone.

 You might think that, ultimately, a coffee maker is a coffee maker.
 But there is a huge difference between machines, especially in terms of taste and flavor.
 The main factor is in how each machine brews the coffee.

 Drip coffee makers are the most common, and probably the type you’re most familiar with.
 These soak the beans and then drip the fresh coffee drop-by-drop into the carafe underneath.
 This method is fast, but the coffee itself loses flavor due to this speed.

 Immersion brewing is ar method used by high-end coffee machines.
 This method soaks the grounds in water to fully extract the flavor.
 It’s a slower method, but results in a more full-bodied cup of coffee.
 It focuses more on the length of time the coffee needs to brew rather than speed.